sureshkumar2704/Project-on-HTML/README.md

-I have created a web page on my own about my college Ralakshmi Institute of Technology (RIT) located at Chennai.
+I have created a web page on my own about my college Rajalakshmi Institute of Technology (RIT) located at Chennai.